Home

 A Horse?

-See our complete page on elk hunting with horses.
+See our page on elk hunting with horses.

 Moving and Loading Whole Elk

-Simply deboning in the field and packing elk meat onto a backpack, sled or cart is much easier than hauling it out whole.
+Simply deboning in the field and packing elk meat onto a backpack, sled, cart, or horse is much easier than hauling it out whole.
+We've done all that!
 (See step by step instructions for field dressing an elk.)

 There are ways to load a whole elk into a pickup that are easier than just hefting it straight into the bed.
 Click here for the discussion and photos of various options that we have used or seen for moving and loading a whole elk.